Milford Zornes wrote about being legally blind in an essay entitled “Demand to See.” His feelings about his vision loss were complicated and messy.

 When Zornes lost his vision after the slow work of building a successful career, it was as if he had to start over again.
 In “Demand to See,” he alludes to how much work, determination, and “aggressiveness” this took.
 But he felt he had no choice.
 He had to adapt his working methods and prevail.
 Art wasn’t merely his profession.
 It was a way of life.
 And he couldn’t “give in to a circumstance that threatened his whole aim and purpose” in life.

 What narratives of overcoming often omit

-When we face adversity, our culture has a narrative at the ready that, consciously or not, we have absorbed from a young age.
+When we face adversity, our culture has a ready narrative that, consciously or not, we have absorbed from a young age.
 The narrative of overcoming, prevailing—The Little Engine That Could (and countless other stories).
-While this narrative is meant to inspire, it can present an unrealistic demand to transcend limitation and seek closure to suffering.
-This in turn can be oppressive and demoralizing.
+It’s supposed to be inspiring but can impose an unrealistic expectation on us that we transcend limitation and seek closure to suffering.
+Which, in turn, can be oppressive and demoralizing.